the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 ## Images sources

-To facilitate figure modification, the availability of images sources is important to enable further editing.
+To facilitate figure modification, the availability of images sources may be important to enable further editing.
-It is recommended to provide original source files along with the final format (such as `jpg` or `png`) used by figures.
+It is recommended when appropriate to provide original source files along with the final format (such as `jpg` or `png`) used by figures.

 > **Example:** Photoshop uses source files with a `psd` extension which allows manipulation of image layers before an export into a format like `jpg`.